kurtisdmiller/personal-site/content/course/team-small-group/syllabus.md

 Late preparation materials for prepared presentations may be turned in more than 1 calendar day after the deadline, but will earn zero points.
 Prepared presentations may not be delivered if reasonably complete preparation materials have not been turned in at least 24 hours prior to the scheduled presentation time.
 Late or missing work will also result in penalties to your [Professionalism][] grade.
-Class time will not be provided for late presentations.
-Presentations may be turned in late by following the instructions for [video submission][] available on the class page.
 Using technology is a basic expectation of students at this level of study -- issues with technology are not an excuse for late or missing work.
 If you need assistance with technology, contact [Information Services][].